Ghee casein: how it is an important factor for choosing ghee

 - ice cream

-Dairy products containing less protein and more fat, such as butter and cream, contain very little casein.
+Dairy products containing less protein and more fat, such as butter and cream, which usually contain very little casein.
 Clarified butter, or ghee, contains ideally no casein at all.

 Therefore ghee casein relation is almost incoherent, as good quality ghee hardly contains casein milk protein.